-If you are a Landlord who would like to rent out your property please contact the Housing Service for further information on 01252 774420.
-We offer a landlord incentive scheme to those who are willing to work with the council and rent their property to our clients.
+If you are a landlord who would like to rent out your property, please contact the Housing Service for further information on 01252 774239.
+We offer a landlord incentive scheme to those who are willing to work with the Council and rent their property to our clients.

 If you are already a landlord or property owner in Hart we can offer you a range of free services and an easy way to let your property.

 Why choose Hart District Council to let your property?

 We currently have over 1,275 tenants on our housing register waiting to move into properties in Hart.
 We can offer you a let only service with no fees.